 - 4 Visiting Xochimilco

 I have to confess we took the Xochimilco tour for a particular set of reasons.
 My son was tired of traipsing around the city visiting the many cultural attractions of Mexico City, including visiting the pyramids of Teotihuacan and Mexican wrestling.
 I was looking for an easy option where he could rest his wilting flower self in the shade while sightseeing.
+We did not pack well for the heat in Mexico City because I figured the trip was only a few days anyway.
+How hot can it get?
+Ha.

 The Aztec floating gardens at the Parque Ecologic de Xochimilco seemed ideal for the two of us.
 The Xochimilco tour involved drifting along on a colorful covered boat (called a trajinera) along the canals of Parque Xochimilco for an afternoon watching the world go by in a colorful blur of party boats and Mariachi singers.